-I’m relaxing in Pozzallo, content with long walks on the beach, uninspired to post on my travel blog or chase Sicilian attractions.
+I’m relaxing in Pozzallo, content with walks on the beach, uninspired to post on my travel blog or chase Sicilian attractions.
 Daylight hours are long (6:30 am – 8:30 pm) and April weather is mild.
 Like most Mediterranean coastal areas, Pozzallo’s wind is fierce and unpredictable with temperatures changing quickly.
 We’ve had a few incredible squalls – dark, ominous skies followed by rain, thunder, and lightning – almost as exciting as African storms.

 Buildings in Modica Alta “almost climb the rocks of the mountain”.